Ivan Fedyuninsky: World War II

-By April 1942, he had been in command of 5 A on the Western Front and takes part in the Battle of Moscow.
+By April 1942, he had been in command of 5th Army on the Western Front and takes part in the Battle of Moscow.
 In October 1942, he was appointed deputy commander of the Volkhov Front by Marshal Kirill Meretskov.
 The headquarters of the Supreme Command assigned Fedyuninsky the personal responsibility for breaking the blockade of Leningrad on the right wing of the Volkhov Front.
 For his successes in Operation Iskra, which was conducted to break through the Shlisselburg-Sinyavinsky ledge, he was awarded the Order of Kutuzov, 1st degree.
 During the operation, he was seriously wounded.

 In May 1943 he was appointed deputy commander of the Bryansk Front.
-On July 14, 1943, he assumed command of the 11th Army and participated in the battles of Bryansk and Gomel-Rechitsa operations.
+On 14 July 1943, he assumed command of the 11th Army and participated in the battles of Bryansk and Gomel-Rechitsa operations.

 In December 1943, he was appointed commander of the 2nd Shock Army near Leningrad, which was striking from the Oranienbaum Bridgehead.
-By false concentration of troops and equipment on the right flank, he managed to mislead the enemy, while the main blow by concentrated forces in mid-January was inflicted on the main direction from Ropsha, which led to a connection with troops of 42 A and the defeat of the German units in the area.
+By false concentration of troops and equipment on the right flank, he managed to mislead the enemy, while the main blow by concentrated forces in mid-January was inflicted on the main direction from Ropsha, which led to a connection with troops of 42nd Army and the defeat of the German units in the area.
 Thus, a decisive contribution was made to the operation to lift the blockade of Leningrad.

 Later, in the first half of February 1944, the 2nd Shock Army fought heavy battles for Narva, in which they failed to occupy the city.
-Narva was liberated on July 26, 1944, during the Narva Offensive.
+Narva was liberated on 26 July 1944, during the Narva Offensive.
 The offensive was carried out from the bridgehead, which later received the name "Fedyuninsky bridgehead".
 At the end of the Tallinn offensive, his unit took part in battles with Army Group North locked in the Courland Pocket and in the East Prussian Operation.
 He later led his unit during the Battle of Berlin in 1945.
 For their successful operations, the troops led by him were noted 25 times in the orders of the Supreme Commander-in-Chief.

 Fedyuninsky was promoted to lieutenant general on 11 July 1945 and he took part in the Victory Parade on Red Square, in Moscow.
 From 1946 to 1951 he commanded 7th Guards Army.

 Later career

 After the war Fedyuninsky was deputy commander of the Group of Soviet Forces in Germany (1951–54), commander the Transcaucasian (1954–57) and Turkestan (1957–65) Military Districts.
 He was promoted to the rank of General of the Army in 1955 and was an inspector and advisor to the Soviet Ministry of Defence from 1965 until his death.
 He was also a deputy in the Supreme Soviet.

-He died in Moscow on October 17, 1977, and was buried with full honors at the Novodevichy Cemetery.
+He died in Moscow on 17 October 1977, and was buried with full honors at the Novodevichy Cemetery.